-If you’re just starting, the smaller or medium diameter would be a good fit.
+The smaller or medium diameter will be a good fit if you’re starting.

 Based on material composition, you can find two types of wheels—polyurethane (PU) and plastic (PVC).

-Polyurethane is sturdier compared to plastic and has been used to make these wheels since 1973.
-Thus, for relatively rough terrains, you’d want to get the PU wheels.
+Polyurethane is sturdier than plastic and has been used to make these wheels since 1973.
+Thus, you’d want to get the PU wheels for relatively rough terrains.